 We’ve all fallen victim to the procrastination monster.
 Can you blame us?
 It’s so easy to do.
 Sure, it feels great in the moment to avoid all responsibilities, but when all those unfinished projects and pressing deadlines come crashing down on you, the chaos and stress take away all the fun and happiness you get out of making music.
 That’s why we’ve put together a list of 6 different ways to help you power through procrastination, inspire creativity, and put the fun back into your creative process.

 Feeling inspired to learn the ins and outs of making music of your own?
 Kick start your music career from home by taking one or more of our award-winning Los Angeles and online courses.
-We’re currently offering a 25% discount on our selected online and Los Angeles courses with the codes ONLINE 25 and LA25 until February 28th, making this the perfect time to join the Point Blank family.
+Plus, we’re currently offering 25% off our online diplomas, as well as 10% off our Los Angeles courses until 31st October using the codes DIP25 and LA10 – so there’s no better time to sign up than now.

 1. Mix It Up

 It’s been said that “the definition of insanity is doing the same thing over and over again, but expecting different results.”
 Apply this mindset and take a closer look at your creative process.
 Are you doing the same thing every time and not getting the results you want?
 It’s time to switch it up.
 Try different approaches and then distinguish what’s working for you and what’s not.
 Be fearless and listen to your creative impulses instead of forcing yourself to continue a routine that isn’t leading you where you want to be.
 You can even switch to new scenery.
 Sometimes creating in the same space over and over again can stunt your creativity and inspiration.
 Try producing a beat in your backyard or any other space available to you.
 If you want to achieve something different and new, you’ve got to mix it up.